AslanDing/Fidelity/README.md

 ### Acknowledge.
 This project is base on \[RE\]-PGExplainer [link](https://github.com/LarsHoldijk/RE-ParameterizedExplainerForGraphNeuralNetworks/blob/main/README.md)

-### If this work is helpful for you, please cite our paper.
+### If this work is helpful for you, please consider citing our paper.

 ```angular2html
 @misc{zheng2023robust,